Massive water main break floods Houston freeway and homes

 WATCH: SkyEye13 captures the cleanup on East Loop entering nighttime

-The water main break has caused a water outage for the area and has forced a number businesses, including health clinics and voting centers to close.
+The water main break has caused a water outage for the area and has forced a number of businesses, including health clinics and voting centers, to close.

 "If you're a food establishment and if you don't have water, they must immediately cease operations," said Turner.